cocos/cocos-engine/EngineErrorMap.md

 ### 2300

+The touches is more than MAX_TOUCHES.

+### 2301

+Cannot create the same touch object.

+### 2302

-The touches is more than MAX_TOUCHES, nUnusedIndex = %s
+The touches is more than MAX_TOUCHES, release touch id %s.

 ### 2400